marcusnobrega-eng/profile/_pages/about.md

 Hi, I am Marcus N. Gomes Jr, a 29-year-old born and raised in Brazil who likes barbecuing, watching soccer games, and loves seeing how water moves differently depending on the circumstances.

-Bruce Lee once said, "When you pour water in a teapot, it becomes the teapot.
-Water can drip, and it can crash, be water my friend".
+Bruce Lee once said:

+"If you put water into a cup, it becomes the cup.
+You put water into a bottle and it becomes the bottle.
+You put it in a teapot, it becomes the teapot.
+Now, water can flow or it can crash.
+Be water, my friend".

 This has always been on my mind.
+The water movement shapes the way how life works somehow.

-Studying how water can change its shape, force, speed, and physical properties, and how it can rapidly or sometimes take years to move under a specific media, is just one of the few amazing phenomena I am interested in understanding and learning.
+Studying how water can change its shape, force, velocity, and physical properties, and how it can rapidly or sometimes take years to move under a specific media, is just one of the few amazing phenomena I am interested in understanding and learning from.

-I am one of the guys who keep seeing the waves form in a pool when we throw a rock in the middle and keep thinking about how I could simulate that :)
+I am one of the guys who keep seeing the waves form in a lake when we throw a rock in the middle and keep thinking about how beautiful that is and how I could model that :)

 I would resume myself as a simple kid passionate about water resources, trying to learn something new every day about this amazing field.